NARESH-VNK/amazonsalesvisualization/README.md

 1. Amazon-Powerbireport.pbix: The Power BI file containing the dashboard and visualizations.

-2. Amazonsales report.doc: A document with detailed answers to the eight questions along with explanations of the analysis and dashboard usage to arrive at the solutions.
+2. Amazonsales report.pdf: A document with detailed answers to the eight questions along with explanations of the analysis and dashboard usage to arrive at the solutions.